ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 *Expectations*

-The expectation of a random variable $X $, written $ E[X]$  is the average of all the values the random variable can take on, each weighted by the probability that the random variable will take on that value.
+The expectation of a random variable $X $, written$ E[X]$  is the average of all the values the random variable can take on, each weighted by the probability that the random variable will take on that value.

 For discrete variables: